jketreno/autocode/README.md

 I started by just creating a generic system administrator agent and giving it full access to a docker environment.
 That was pretty cool.

 Then I was curious how well it could write code.
+When I was in high school, fractals fascinated me.
+I had my Dad drive me downtown to Powell's Technical Books, and he bought me a book on fractals.
+I still have it today, beat up as it is.
+I didn't understand the math at the time, and had to ask my calculus teacher what some of the symbols meant, and she explained them enough that I could then write code to implement them.
+It would take *days* for my i386 to generate a single fractal.
+But I digress...
+I wanted to know if an agentic coder could easily write a Mandelbrot fractal visualization.

 I'm running all my models locally, so I downloaded qwen2.5-coder, updated the model to support 32k of context length, and after hardly any time at all, I was blown away (with some constraints).

 ![mandelbrot.png](mandelbrot.png)